OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable OpenShift Virtualization using KubeVirt in a Red Hat OpenShift
-environment that is using Tungsten Fabric:
+environment that is using OpenSDN:

 1. Install the OpenShift Virtualization operator: